shreif92/Portfolio-Website/README.md

 # Shrefi Abdullah | Software Engineer Portfolio

-This is my personal portfolio website, showcasing my skills, projects, and background as a backend-focused software engineer with experience in .NET and Node.js.
+This is my personal portfolio website, showcasing my skills, projects, and background as a backend-focused software engineer with experience in Django, Fastapi and MERN Stack.

 🔗 **Live Site**: [Shreif.vercel.app](https://keroles.vercel.app)